rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 })
 ```

-By, understanding how item_eat works by simply returning a function, it's
+By understanding how item_eat works by simply returning a function, it's
 possible to modify it to do more complex behaviour such as play a custom sound.

 ## Crafting